spring-tips/apache-rocketmq/README.md

 In order to use this you'll need to follow the steps in the [RocketMQ](https://rocketmq.apache.org/docs/quick-start/) quickguide.

+This guide introduces Apache RocketMQ, originally a technology devloped and used internally at Alibaba.

 Also, be sure you're using Java 8.
 The newer ones don't work so well.
 If you're on a Mac, you can use:

 ```